cooked/NDT/README.md

 ## Usage

-Create a new FAST project from menu File > New > Project...This will generate a set of files that represent the default 5MW baseline wind turbine from NREL.
+Create a new FAST project from menu File > New > Project...This will generate a set of files by default that represent the 1.5MW WindPACT baseline wind turbine.

 ### Single run